 There are practical things you can do to set boundaries within your business.

 - Always work with a contract.
 This removes any ambiguity around what is expected of both parties

 - Always have a statement of work or a project scope.
 The client needs to know exactly what they're getting, what it costs and what to expect if they ask for features outside of the scope

 - Have set hours you’re available.
 Clients know that if they call you at 10PM on a Friday you won't be answering.
 You do not want to set a precedence of being available 24/7.
-You have a life outside of work.
-You also have other clients which is why you have to manage your time effectively
+You have a life outside of work, family and other commitments.
+You must manage your time effectively

-The common scenarios are clients asking you to work extra hours but without more pay, imposing difficult deadlines on you and expecting you to be available all of the time.
-There are many more, and the longer you freelance the easier it becomes to spot and deal with red flags.
+There are many more warning signs, and the longer you freelance the easier it becomes to spot and deal with red flags.

 If you don’t set boundaries and instead agree to build extra features for free or overwork to meet impossible deadlines, you’re teaching the client that it’s OK to undervalue you.
-Certain clients will continue undervaluing you, pushing you closer to burnout and putting you under pressure.
+Certain clients will continue undervaluing you, pushing you closer to burnout and affecting your mental health.

-Why do some freelancers struggle with setting and sticking to boundaries?
-Some of it is down to inexperience, but there may also be a feeling of discomfort telling a client “No”.
+Why do some freelancers struggle to set and stick to boundaries?
+Some of it is down to inexperience, but there may also be discomfort telling a client “No”.
 It's important to remember that this is a professional arrangement that must make sense for both of you, and saying "no" is part of managing clients.